evuraan/yellowShoes/README.md

 * Optional Requirement: If you want mp3 playback (or have IOS devices), you will need `lame` encoder binary in your `PATH`.
 See [IOS Playback](./IOS/README.md) section.

 # Album Art
 Album art has been enabled as an experimental [feature](https://github.com/evuraan/yellowShoes/issues/7).
+Album Art tiles works on mobile device lock screens and desktop browsers.

 Enabling this option will make your backend initiate network traffic to search and find cover/album art images.
 The results we find may be inaccurate or even inappropriate.